Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

+and we optimize over the space of quantum circuit parameters $\bst \in [0, 2\pi]^{r}$.
+As mentioned before, we assume that the objective function $ \mathcal{F}_{\gamma}(\bst, \bar{\bs{y}})$ is faithful, which means that the global optimal value of the optimization problem~\eqref{eq:form2paramsoft-later} is equal to $d'$.

-As mentioned earlier, we assume that $U_{RS}(\bst)$ is a problem-independent quantum circuit.
-In general, by taking a problem-specific quantum circuit into consideration, we might obtain tighter bounds.
-Furthermore, the objective function of \eqref{eq:form2paramsoft} is in general nonconvex with respect to the quantum circuit parameter vector $\bst$.
+The objective function of~\eqref{eq:form2paramsoft-later} is in general non-convex with respect to the quantum circuit parameter $\bst$.
 On the contrary, it is concave in $\bar{\bs{y}}$.
-Hence, the optimization problem~\eqref{eq:auglageqpara} is a nonconvex-concave optimization problem.
-For such a setting, finding a globally optimal solution is generally NP-hard.
-Therefore, we focus on obtaining approximate stationary points of \eqref{eq:form2paramsoft}.
+Hence, the optimization problem~\eqref{eq:form2paramsoft-later} is a non-convex--concave optimization problem.
+For such a setting, finding a globally optimal solution is generally NP-hard~\cite[Section 2.1]{Danilova2022}.
+Therefore, we focus on obtaining approximate stationary points of~\eqref{eq:form2paramsoft-later}.
+As a global optimal point is also a stationary point, if we use techniques to initialize quantum circuit parameters according to the problem at hand such that these parameters lie in the vicinity of a global optimal point, then our algorithm will converge to that point.